 According to the Arthritis Foundation, a 2008 study indicated that men who drink two or more sugary sodas every day are at an 85 percent higher risk for gout than men drinking less than one soda a month.

-The risk of gout for women drinking one can of sugary soda a day was 74 percent higher than women who rarely drank sugary soda, according to a 2010 study that analyzed data from 78,906 women over 22 years.
+The risk of gout for women drinking one can of sugary soda a day was 74 percent higher than women who rarely drank sugary soda, according to a that analyzed data from 78,906 women over 22 years.

 Fructose occurs naturally in juices like orange juice.
 The Mayo Clinic suggests that if you have gout, you should limit the amount of naturally sweet fruit juices you drink.